 This can also come in handy when you take photos in busy locations with lots of distractions.
-All the colours, people, and objects can make it difficult to take a visually appealing photo.
+All the colors, people, and objects can make it difficult to take a visually appealing photo.

 In these situations, you can imagine the world in black and white.
-Without all the colourful distractions, your candid photos might look even better.
+Without all the colorful distractions, your candid photos might look even better.

 25 Capture Candid Moments During a Photoshoot